 In case you are not fully satisfied with the DW 9000 Double pedal, you can also consider other alternatives.
 Here are a few of them

 The first alternative is the Tama HP310LW Double Pedal.
-It is among the pedals offers you incredible responsiveness and allows you to adjust the beater angle.
+It is among the pedals that offers you incredible responsiveness and allows you to adjust the beater angle.
 Consequently, you can set it in your best position for a perfect stroke.

 Frequently Asked Questions